khushboo-jain-kj/messiah/README.md

 ## Current Problem

+Disasters are unavoidable circumstances.
+But lots of lives can be saved by creating awareness programmes and smart alerts.
+Also, loads of lives can be saved by deployment of proper help at correct times.
+However, the entire community has to work together to overcome a disaster and the damage caused by the disaster.

 ## Solution Description

 Project Messiah is an android application that provides many computational models and predictive models, which can work with the forecasting of the disasters.
 It also automates the disaster management, by efficiently deploying proper disaster teams based on the disaster incident language intent analysis.
 It also provides the user with an in-hand application to trigger the disaster SOS.